Employee shot, killed at York gas station

 YORK, Pa.
 (WHTM) – Police are looking for a man who fatally shot a gas station employee during an attempted robbery early Tuesday.

-York police said the 44-year-old victim, a West York man, died upon arrival at Wellspan York Hospital.
-He was shot while working at the Exxon gas station in the 1000 block of West Market Street around 5:45 a.m.
+Aditya Anand, 44, of York, died at Wellspan York Hospital.
+He was shot less than an hour after the store opened, and while starting his shift at the Exxon gas station in the 1000 block of West Market Street, police and the coroner’s office said.

 Police released a surveillance camera image of their suspect.
 They said he’s about 30 years old, has a large build and a beard, and was wearing a black hoodie sweatshirt with an olive drab coat, jeans, and white sneakers.